polimi-cmls-22/group9-hw-ID-CAPR/README.md

 Choosing one effect in the first module, its OSC-controlled parameter will be affected by the ***x*** position of CAPR in the maze, while the ***y*** position will affect the parameter of the second module's effect.

 Moreover, the maze is haunted of animals and scary faces!
-If CAPR touches them, a white noise component occurs and he will go back to the center of the BELAbirinto maze. in order to remove the noise component, CAPR has to go near to a character an press the touch sensor or the ***z*** button of the joystick, depending if it is respectively a face or an animal.
+If CAPR touches them, a white noise component occurs and he will go back to the center of the BELAbirinto maze.
+In order to remove the noise component, CAPR has to go near to a character an press the touch sensor or the ***z*** button of the joystick, depending if it is respectively a face or an animal.

 ## Contact